shansen18/BootCamp/Week16/README.md

 - Command for Zenmap to run a service scan against the Metasploitable machine:

+  I would use nmap for the commands, even though zen map gives a nice gui, I find it repeditive to have to use zenmap when it basically runs nmap.

+  So in this case I would use sudo nmap -sV 192.168.0.10

 - Bonus command to output results into a new text file named `zenmapscan.txt`:

+  sudo nmap -sV --script=vuln 192.168.0.10

 - Zenmap vulnerability script command: